Introduction to authentication

 The following is an example scenario of multi-factor authentication in AM:

-An AM administrator configures an authentication tree to capture the user’s username and password and to create one-time passwords.
+In the Identity Cloud admin UI, configure an authentication journey to capture the user’s username and password and to create one-time passwords.

-An end user authenticates to AM using that authentication tree.
+An end user authenticates to AM using that authentication journey.

 AM prompts the user to enter the username and password—the first factor in multi-factor authentication.